Leafwing-Studios/leafwing-website/content/blog/games-engines-are-more-than-libraries-glued-together/index.md

-description = "The value of vision and the cost of external dependencies" date = 2022-07-22 author = "Alice I. Cecile" draft = true
+description = "The value of vision and the cost of external dependencies" date = 2022-07-22 author = "Alice I. Cecile"

 [taxonomies]
 tags = ["bevy", "open source"]
 +++

 ![SpongeBob, happy: "I'm going to put all these libraries together and make a game engine!"
 SpongeBob, skeletalized: 10 years later...](sponge-bob-meme.jpeg)

-Meme from the [Twitter post](https://twitter.com/reduzio/status/1550462229484560385) by Juan Linietsky, creator of [Godot], that inspired this blog post.
+*Meme from the [Twitter post](https://twitter.com/reduzio/status/1550462229484560385) by Juan Linietsky, creator of [Godot], that inspired this blog post.*

-When envisioning a massive, challenging technical project (such as, in our case, a [game engine](https://bevyengine.org/)), the natural path of least resistance is to take a bunch of working components, glue them all together and then ship it!
+When starting a massive, challenging technical project (such as, in our case, a [game engine](https://bevyengine.org/)), the natural path of least resistance is to take a bunch of working components, glue them all together and then ship it!
 What could be easier?

-Unfortunately, it seems, empirically, that this doesn't work.
+Unfortunately, it seems that empirically this simply doesn't work.
 It's not a path to success:
 GitHub is littered with failed projects taking this approach while the most promising up-and-coming game engines ([Godot], [Bevy], [Our Machinery]) eschew this in favor of a much more integrated design.

 Why?
-The underlying libraries (like [SDL2]or [OpenGL]) can all be great, high quality pieces of software.
+The underlying libraries (like [SDL2] or [OpenGL]) may all be great, high quality pieces of software.
-The engines that develop momentum often rely on these same foundational libraries (in Bevy's case, [`wgpu`] and [`winit`] are the big ones) that get glued together, and individual game projects (like [Stellaris](https://www.paradoxinteractive.com/games/stellaris/about)) can succeed by doing precisely the thing I'm arguing you shouldn't do!
+In fact, the engines that develop momentum often rely on these same foundational libraries, and individual game projects (like [Stellaris](https://www.paradoxinteractive.com/games/stellaris/about)) can succeed by doing precisely the thing I'm arguing you shouldn't do!